Telescope Fund

 Application Success Factors

-Since Telescope Fund operates through a donor-advised fund model rather than accepting unsolicited applications, organizations typically receive funding through:
+Since Telescope Fund operates through a donor-advised fund model rather than accepting unsolicited applications, organisations typically receive funding through:

 Donor Relationships: Grants are made based on recommendations from donors who have established accounts with Telescope Fund.
-Organizations funded tend to align with donor priorities around civic engagement, social justice, and progressive causes.
+Organisations funded tend to align with donor priorities around civic engagement, social justice, and progressive causes.

 Recent Grant Patterns (2022-2023 examples):